xweng1016/DOCKER_N8N_Cloudflair/README.md

 ---

 ### Why This is Simple for Docker Users
+- **Self-Contained Project**: All files, including `cert.pem`, are stored within the project directory, making it portable and easy to share.
 - **No Manual Steps After Setup**: Once the `cert.pem` file is in place and the `docker-compose.yml` is configured, everything runs with a single `docker-compose up` command.
 - **Persistent URL**: The named tunnel ensures a static and reliable URL for accessing your application.
 - **Secure by Default**: Cloudflare handles all the security, so you don’t need to worry about exposing your local machine.